 This defender earned All America status in 1993, as he scored 14 goals from the backline.
 He recorded 31 career goals and 77 points, currently fifth and seventh respectively in school history.
 The “Big Dawg”, who captained UMBC his final three seasons, was tremendous in the air with 13 of his senior year’s 14 scores coming from head balls.
 He also earned Big South First Team All-Conference honors in UMBC’s 15-3-1 season in ’93.

 Current holder of four outdoor and four indoor track and field records.
 Qualified for the NCAA Division II National competition in the 10,000 meters.
 Finished 17th in the Boston Marathon in 1985, qualifying for the Olympic trials.
 Won every dual meet in cross country, and was a Baltimore Metro and Mason-Dixon Conference champion.

 A three-time All Northeast Conference guard, Terence holds UMBC’s school record with 296 three-point goals and is fourth with 1,692 points.
-He also holds school records for free throws made, free throw percentage and games started.
+He holds the school record for games started and is now second all-time for free throws made and free throw percentage.

 Director of Athletics, 1967-85

 The first athletic director at UMBC, he build UMBC into a strong Division II program, growing to 17 sports during his tenure.
 The 4,000-seat Fieldhouse was opened in 1973 and the Stadium with a capacity of 4,500 opened three years later.
 He has served as head lacrosse coach since 1971 and won a national championship in Division II in 1980.